vbrazo/algorithms-archives/README.md

 `Tail recursion` is a recursion where the recursive call is the final instruction in the recursion function.
 And there should be only one recursive call in the function.

-We have already seen an example of tail recursion in the solution of Reverse String.
-Here is another example that shows the difference between non-tail-recursion and tail-recursion.
+We have already seen an example of tail recursion in the solution of [Reverse String](https://github.com/vbrazo/algorithms-archives/blob/main/recursion/reverse_string.rb).
+Here is another example that shows the difference between `non-tail-recursion` and `tail-recursion`.
 Notice that in the non-tail-recursion example there is an extra computation after the very last recursive call.

 ```python
 def sum_non_tail_recursion(ls):